Which are the Best Shorthand Pencils?

 Best Pen for Shorthand

 Put simply, there is no best pen for shorthand.
-You should be using a pencil.
+You should be using pencils for shorthand writing.
 The reason for this is that shorthand relies on thick and thin strokes - which are much harder to replicate at speed using any pen. e.g. a T is identical to a D in shorthand, it's just that the T stroke is thin and the D stroke is written thick.
 You can achieve this easily with a soft pencil, but the best pen in the world would not work efficiently for shorthand.

 ... and that's all you need!